nenadmarkus/pico/README.md

 Some highlights of **pico** are:

-* High processing speed.
+* high processing speed;
-* There is no need for image preprocessing prior to detection.
+* there is no need for image preprocessing prior to detection;
-* There is no need for the computation of integral images, image pyramid, HOG pyramid or any other similar data structure.
+* there is no need for the computation of integral images, image pyramid, HOG pyramid or any other similar data structure;
-* All binary tests in internal nodes of the trees are based on the same feature type (not the case in the V-J framework).
+* all binary tests in internal nodes of the trees are based on the same feature type (not the case in the V-J framework);
-* The method can easily be modified for fast detection of in-plane rotated objects.
+* the method can easily be modified for fast detection of in-plane rotated objects.

+It can be said that the main limitation of **pico** is also its simplicity:
+**pico** should be avoided when there is a large variation in appearance of the object class.
+This means, for example, that **pico** should not be used for detecting pedestrians.
+Large, modern convolutional neural networks are suitable for such cases.

+However, **pico** can be used for simple object classes (e.g., faces or templates) when real-time performance is desired.

 ## Detecting objects in images and videos